brunoalfred/simple-system-logger/README.md

-This are some of implementations i did while learning c++ basics (novice level)
+These are some of implementations i did while learning c++ basics (novice level)
 #include